 Through a generous founding gift from Edward O. Wilson, Faculty-Curator Emeritus and University Research Professor Emeritus, and with support from additional donors, the Museum of Comparative Zoology (MCZ) at Harvard University has established the E.O.
 Wilson Postdoctoral Fellowship Program.
 This program supports postdoctoral researchers at MCZ to pursue the discovery and formal taxonomic description of Earth’s animal species.
 Fellows will work under the supervision of one or more MCZ faculty-curators, who will provide office space, access to lab facilities and necessary research support.
+The program aims to achieve broad taxonomic coverage and is not restricted to any particular taxon.
 At this time, selection of fellows will give priority to candidates who work on living species.

 - A Ph.D. with relevant research experience in taxonomy and/or systematics is required.

 - All formal requirements for the doctoral degree must be completed before the start of the fellowship, though degree receipt may be forthcoming.

 - The EOW fellowship program is open to both U.S. and non-U.S. citizens.